JGAVEN/Lego-GPT/docs/SPRINT_PLAN_LATEST.md

 ## Sprint 6 – Automated UI regression tests (completed)
 * Added Cypress setup and a basic end-to-end test for the PWA.

-## Sprint 7 – Multi-language support (completed)
+## Sprint 7 – UI text cleanup (completed)
-* Introduced a language switcher and Spanish translations in the PWA.
+* Removed the language switcher; the interface is now English only.

 ## Sprint 8 – Real-time collaboration (completed)
 * Added a simple WebSocket server and CLI (`lego-gpt-collab`).